+Three-quarters of our alumni find a job in less than three months.
 Have you thought yet about what you’ll do once you’ve completed your master’s?
-At Leiden University we ensure that all our students are well prepared for the job market, and we do our utmost to help you get your career off to a flying start.
+At Leiden University we do our utmost to help you get your career off to a flying start.

 With a master’s degree from Leiden University you’ll be very well placed to enter the job market.
-And to help you in this crucial new phase of your life you can make use of our Career Services, which you can find in the Plexus student centre.
+And to help you in this new phase of your life you can make use of our Career Services, which you can find in the Plexus Student Centre in Leiden or on the campus in The Hague.
 Career Services is there to help you in the transition from study to work, and to answer questions related to your career, your personal profile, the job market and applying for a job.

 You can go to Career Services for such matters as: